Rapha149/ClearFog/README.md

 - `clearfog.individual.toggle` - Permission for `/fog individual <enable|disable>`
 - `clearfog.individual.values` - Permission for `/fog individual get`, `/fog individual set` and `/fog individual unset`
 - `clearfog.individual.values.others` - Allows players to change the player specific view distances for other players.

+## Additional information

+This plugin collects anonymous server stats with [bStats](https://bstats.org), an open-source statistics service for Minecraft software.
+If you don't want this, you can deactivate it in `plugins/bStats/config.yml`.

 ## Credits